How to wash and dry jeans

 Once considered basic, durable work attire, jeans now come in a huge range of styles and colors.
 While you should always check your care instructions before washing or drying jeans, there are a few simple steps that apply to all types of denim.

-3. Don’t get spun out: Heat can shrink, fade or yellow denim, and it can also cause damage to stretch denim fabrics that contain spandex or Lycra.
-The best way to dry jeans is by hanging them up to air dry.
+Exposing your jeans to direct heat in the dryer can shrink, fade or yellow denim, and it can also cause damage to stretch denim fabrics that contain spandex or Lycra.
 If you need to use a dryer, select a low or no heat cycle and use dryer balls to keep your jeans tumbling.
-The best way to dry jeans is by hanging them up to finish drying.
+The best way to dry jeans is by hanging them up to air dry:

 If you don’t want to use your washing machine, you can also repeat the same steps with your bathtub, kitchen sink or a large basin with a few inches of cold water.

 How often should you wash jeans?